 Before starting this exploration, we would like to highlight once more the importance of "Common But Differentiated Responsibilities".
-In our past publication on the risks related to climate-smart agriculture we highlighted what seems to be obvious: different agricultural models lead to differentiated impacts on climate.
-Tackling climate change in a fair and equitable way therefore calls for the identification of the main structural sources of GHG emissions.
+In our past publication on the risks related to climate-smart agriculture we highlighted what seems to be obvious: different agricultural models lead to differentiated impacts on climate.95 Tackling climate change in a fair and equitable way therefore calls for the identification of the main structural sources of GHG emissions.
 Though it's difficult to estimate the precise share of emissions for which the industrial food chain is responsible, we can easily come to the conclusion that it is responsible for the larger share of the GHG emissions related to our food and agriculture systems.
 Examining the extent of resources used by different holders substantiates our argument: two-thirds of global farm land is occupied by farms larger than 50 hectares.
-This means that less than 2% of total farms across the earth referenced worldwide by FAO occupy 66% of the agricultural land available.
-On the other hand, the 475 million farms of less than 2 hectares occupy only about 12% of global agricultural land (and up to 25% according to GRAIN data analysis).
+This means that less than 2% of total farms across the earth referenced worldwide by FAO96 occupy 66% of the agricultural land available.
+On the other hand, the 475 million farms of less than 2 hectares occupy only about 12% of global agricultural land97 (and up to 25% according to GRAIN data analysis96).
 Though there's no automatic correlation between the size of the holding and the sustainability of the model nor with the type of chain it is part of, there are general and valid observations that can easily be made.
-According to the ETC group, "given that: most peasants have limited or no access to farm machinery; that they use small amounts of synthetic fertiliser; and that their production is unprocessed and marketed locally, it is difficult to imagine that they are responsible for anything more than a small percentage of global agricultural resource demand" and therefore a small percentage of global GHG emissions.
+According to the ETC group, "given that: most peasants have limited or no access to farm machinery; that they use small amounts of synthetic fertiliser; and that their production is unprocessed and marketed locally, it is difficult to imagine that they are responsible for anything more than a small percentage of global agricultural resource demand"99 and therefore a small percentage of global GHG emissions.
 They have estimated that the industrial food chain was responsible for 85-90% of all agricultural emissions.
-They have estimated that the industrial food chain is where the biggest mitigation potential lies.
-It m
+The historical responsibility of developed countries (where per capita emission have been the highe